AttosSouza/Calculator/README.md

-# Project
+# Calculator Project

-It is a simple calculator made with:
+Hi, this is a simple calculator made with:

 HTML